musahaydar/Spotify-Data-Exporter/README.md

 ### Export Playlist to CSV from URL

-Run the following command, providing the `<playlist_url>` from Spotify, to export a playlist to a single CSV.
-This will produce a folder named after the playlist (if the playlist's name only contains special characters, the folder generated will be named by the playlist's ID).
+Run the following command, providing the `<playlist_url>` from Spotify, to export an individual playlist:

 ```
 ./exporter.py --playlist_url <playlist_url>
 ```

-The folder will contain:

-- The playlist's cover image
-- `playlist_name.txt` which contains the original name of the playlist
-- `tracks.csv` which contains a list of tracks, including their title, artist(s), album, release date, date added to playlist, and their Spotify URLs

 You may want to provide the playlist url in quotation marks (e.g. `./exporter.py --playlist_url "https://open.spotify.com/playlist/..."`) to prevent issues with special characters in the command line